 Read Extra Cheese, Please by Cris Peterson to learn more about cheese and how pizza is made!

 5. Ice Cream

 Like all these other yummy dairy treats, ice cream also starts with milk!
 At its most basic, ice cream is made from cream and/or milk, sugar and eggs.
 Commercial ice cream also includes stabilizers, like plant gums.
 These basic ingredients are blending in a mixing tank, and then pasteurized and homogenized.
 When something is pasteurized it is heated to kill bacteria, while when it is homogenized fat molecules are broken down to make a consistent product.
 This mixture is then frozen in machines that churn it, combining air to keep the ice crystals small and preventing the ice cream from becoming one solid frozen mass.
 Sometimes flavors and pieces of candy are added too!
 After these additions are completed, ice cream is packed and sent to hardening room to freeze the product before it gets sent to stores for us to eat!

 Want to try making it at home?
 Check out this lesson plan from My American Farm.

-Also, look out for Feeding Minds Press' newest book Tales of the Dairy Godmother: Chuck’s Ice Cream Wish in 2020!
+Also, check out Feeding Minds Press' newest book Tales of the Dairy Godmother: Chuck’s Ice Cream Wish!

 Learn even more about dairy: